UNIVERSE-HPC/course-material/libraries/pybamm/02_experiments.md

 ::::

 Don't try to run `experiment3` yet.
-We'll be doing that in Practical Session 2.
+We'll be doing that in the next session.